Catalog Advanced Search

 This 30-hour training series will highlight all the beginning needs for counselors and other health professionals for treating patients struggling with problem gambling issues.
 This basic training addresses 100% of the required material for problem gambling certification.
 After taking this training, participants will have an in-depth understanding of problem gambling patients and the best methods of treatment.

 This training will include individual work as well as live sessions.
-Live sessions on April 9, 10, 17, 23, 24 and May 1st from 9-12 CST.
-Completion and attendance is required for all components to earn the certification.
-It is recommended to also hold time on your calendar on the following dates to ensure you have time to complete the self paced portion: April 2, 3, 13, 16, 27, 30th from 9-12 CST.
+Live sessions on April 9, 10, 16, 17, 23, and 24 from 9-12 CST.
+Completion and attendance is required for all components to earn the certification (if attending the Southern Illinois Conference, a recored session will be available).
+It is recommended to also hold time on your calendar on the following dates to ensure you have time to complete the self paced portion: April 2, 3, 13, 27, 30, and May 1st from 9-12 CST.
 This will allow adequate time to complete the course.

 Visit the Contents tab to get started!